Skip to main content

 Provider Filters

-The current provider registry exposes one dedicated provider filter: the Gallica material type filter.
+The current provider registry exposes two dedicated provider filters:

-It lets users narrow Gallica results to all materials, manuscripts, or printed books.
+Both filters map directly to server-side parameters and survive pagination, so "Carica altri" preserves the selected material type.
 More provider-specific filters can be added later, but only when the upstream service and the user workflow justify them.

 How To Choose The Right Input